ssardina-teaching/canvas-submission-time-scraper/README.md

 # Canvas Submission Time Scraper

+**DISCLAIMER:** This is a fork of [this canvas-submission-time-scraper](https://github.com/linanqiu/canvas-submission-time-scraper) repository.

 [Canvas LMS](https://www.canvaslms.com.au/) is kind of clunky when it comes to exporting data.
 Currently, it **is cannot export student assignment submission times**.

 This is a problem if you need the each submission timetstamp to calculate the late penalty policy outside Canvas, for example on Google Sheets.